Discover Uganda the Pearl of Africa!

-Uganda is a country of many interesting activities.
-The landscapes, crater lakes, wildlife and the mountain Gorillas add to the beauty of this country.
+Uganda is absolutely a country of many interesting activities.
+The landscapes, crater lakes, wildlife and the mountain Gorillas especially add to the beauty of this country.

 Uganda is indeed African.
-It is largely lush green and home to the friendliest people on the continent.
+It is largely a lush green country.
+Moreover, it is home to the friendliest people on the continent.

-Political instability and the shadow of Idi Amin have long hindered Uganda’s tourism sector.
-The situation is now normal.
+Firstly, political instability and secondly the shadow of Idi Amin have long hindered the development of tourism in Uganda.
+However, the situation is now normal and stable.

 Therefore the future is bright for this east African nation known as “the pearl of Africa” by Winston Churchill.

 The moment you arrive in Uganda, the impression that you get is one of rich natural diversity, friendly people and a cultural scene.